 How can I understand more about data protection and electronic marketing law?

 If you are new to data protection law, it is important to first read our Guide to Data Protection.
-This gives an introduction to the rights and obligations under the GDPR and Data Protection Act 2018.
+This gives an introduction to the rights and obligations under the UK GDPR and Data Protection Act 2018.

 We have also produced comprehensive guidance specifically for political campaigners on how to comply.
 The guidance is currently in draft and subject to change.
 However, it follows the law so will be a useful resource prior to the final version being published.